Adityasonar29/bakery/README.md

-# I am i new developer so please tell me if I have done somting wrong -Adityasonar29
+# I am a new developer so please tell me if I have done somting wrong in this project -Adityasonar29

 This is my first commit please support